Dishes Baked with Love

 Green Bean Bundle Casserole

-Featuring fresh green beans, crispy bacon strips, and a brown sugar glaze, this Green Bean Bundle Casserole is take on a traditional green bean casserole.
-Perfect for holiday meals like Thanksgiving dinner or for a last minute family dinner night the next time you want to find easy recipes that everyone will enjoy.
+Featuring fresh green beans, crispy bacon strips, and a brown sugar glaze, this Green Bean Bundle Casserole is a delicious twist on a traditional green bean casserole.

 two spoons scooping up green beans and bacon